 Cerebral aneurysms are more common in women than men, and this holds true for aneurysms in the cavernous sinus, a common site for aneurysm formation.
 Aneurysms, as demonstrated by van Rooij et al. 2006, represent a small percentage of treated cerebral aneurysms (2.7% in their study) given the differences in indication for treatment and subarachnoid hemorrhage risk from aneurysms in other locations.

-Evaluation of cavernous aneurysms, as well as other intracranial aneurysms, usually can be evaluated with noninvasive CT or MR angiography.
+Evaluation of cavernous aneurysms, as well as other intracranial aneurysms, usually can be evaluated with noninvasive computed tomogram (CT) or magnetic resonance imaging (MRI) angiography.
 Conventional digital subtraction angiography, however, remains the gold standard for aneurysm detection and anatomic characterization.

 Proposed indications for treatment of cavernous aneurysms include disabling pain, diplopia/decline in vision, a cavernous carotid fistula as a result of aneurysm rupture, erosion of an aneurysm through the bone into the sphenoid sinus that can result in life-threatening epistaxis, and extension into the subarachnoid space.
 Strategies for treatment have evolved in recent decades and employ deconstructive or reconstructive strategies.
 Deconstructive techniques include open surgical or endovascular parent vessel occlusion.
 This is most safely accomplished following an angiogram with balloon test occlusion study of the affected internal carotid artery demonstrating adequate collateral circulation to compensate for the occluded vessel.
 If a cavernous carotid fistula is present this study should be performed with the occlusion balloon distal to the aneurysm/fistula to prevent dumping of the collateral circulation through the fistula during the test occlusion which can result in a falsely positive test.
 Even if the test occlusion demonstrates inadequate collaterals to support permanent occlusion of the vessel parent vessel, sacrifice is still possible if combined with a surgical bypass.

-When a cavernous sinus aneurysm ruptures, this constitutes a surgical emergency and requires a experienced neurosurgeon.
-The type of surgery depends on the location of rupture, the patient comorbidity and age, and availability of endovascular therapy.
+When a cavernous sinus aneurysm ruptures, this constitutes a surgical emergency and requires an experienced neurosurgeon.
+The type of surgery depends on the location of rupture, the patient comorbidity and age, and the availability of endovascular therapy.
 The majority of ruptured lesions are managed with endovascular techniques.